PinaComa/I_am_Learning_RUST/README.md

 #### 🧹 No Garbage Collector, Still Safe
 Rust uses compile-time checks to ensure memory safety:
-No use-after-free
+No use-after-free,
-No double-free
+No double-free,
-No null pointers
+No null pointers,
-No data races
+No data races,
 You get errors at compile time instead of bugs at runtime.

 #### 🧨 Unsafe Code (Optional)
 Rust allows you to opt out of safety with the unsafe keyword — but only when absolutely necessary.
 Most Rust code stays safe by default.

-#### 🧠 Ownership & Move Semantics

-#### 🦀 Rust Ownership and Borrowing Demo
+### 🦀 Rust Ownership and Borrowing
-This project is a Rust playground for understanding ownership, borrowing, copying, moving, and references.
+this is for understanding ownership, borrowing, copying, moving, and references.
 It includes annotated examples that demonstrate how Rust handles memory safety without a garbage collector.

-📚 Concepts Covered
+#### 📚 Concepts Covered

 ✅ Ownership & Move semantics